SergioMadrid522/SergioMadrid522/README.md

 <h1 align="center">Hi 👋, I'm Sergio Acuña</h1>

 <p align="center">
-   I am a Software Engineer with hands-on experience in full-stack web development, specializing in React, TypeScript, and Node.js.
+I am a Full-Stack Developer with hands-on experience in web development, specializing in React, TypeScript, and Node.js.
 My focus is building scalable applications with clean, maintainable code, grounded in a strong foundation of algorithms and relational database design.
   <br />
   <br />
-  Actively seeking a 4 – 6-month full-time internship starting February 2026.
+   Actively seeking a 4 – 6-month full-time internship starting February 2026, Open to relocation.
 </p>

 <p align="center">